All Episodes

 That's how it would be handled.

-How does that gonna evolve?
+How does that going to evolve?

-at which time the Trump campaign uh would hire really good constitutional lawyers, which I'm sure would immediately go into federal court and saying there has not been either an adjudic a charge, an allegation, certainly not an adjudication, and certainly not a final adjudication of culpability for insurrection or rebellion, thus he must be admitted onto the ballot.
+At which time, the Trump campaign would hire really good constitutional lawyers, which I'm sure would immediately go into federal court and saying there has not been either an adjudication, a charge, an allegation, certainly not an adjudication, and certainly not a final adjudication of culpability for insurrection or rebellion.

 That's how it will play out.